mtho-ngoza/mzansigig/SECURITY_RULES.md

 ## 🔐 Security Overview

-KasiGig's Firestore security rules implement **defense-in-depth** security for all platform data.
+MzansiGig's Firestore security rules implement **defense-in-depth** security for all platform data.
 All rules follow the principle of **least privilege** - users can only access data they explicitly need.

 ## ✅ Security Fix Applied